kaechele/napoleon-efire/README.md

    are depleted) outweigh the additional cost and negative air quality effects from constantly burning a small amount of fuel.

-1. Flame (Switch entity)

-   Turns on or off the flame on the fireplace.

-1. Flame height (Number entity)
+1. Flame (Light entity)

-   Allows setting the flame height on a scale from 1 to 6.
+   Allows turning on and off the flame as well as setting the flame height on a scale from 1 to 6, mapped to brightness values in percentage steps of 16.7% (100% / 6).

 1. Night light (Light entity, _optional_)